Stormwater Runoff Hydrology Calculator

 Runoff Discharge Equations

 where: A = total watershed area (mile2).
 CN = overall curve number for the watershed.
 Fp = pond and swamp adjustment factor from Table 4-2 in SCS (1986) to which we fit a 3rd order polynomial; input a number in the calculation for the % of watershed area (0 to 5%) occupied by ponds and swamps unless you accounted for ponds and swamps in your curve numbers.
 Ia = initial abstraction (inch); losses before runoff begins (surface depressions, interception by leaves, evaporation, infiltration) - SCS determined the above equation for Ia after numerous studies.
 P = precipitation (inch) for 24-hr duration storm of return period for which you are interested.
 Q = depth of runoff over entire watershed (inch).
-Qp = peak discharge (cfs).
+Qp = peak stormwater discharge (cfs).
 Qu = unit peak discharge (cfs/mile2-inch); computed from equations given in SCS (1986) Appendix F representing its Figures 4-I thru 4-III for various rainfall distribution types; if you are outside the USA, use the rainfall distribution type that best represents your typical storm. s = potential maximum watershed water retention after runoff begins (inch).
-Tc = time of concentration for the watershed (hr); time for runoff to travel from the furthest distance (by time) in the watershed to the location where you wish to determine Qp.
+Tc = time of concentration for the watershed (hr); time for stormwater runoff to travel from the furthest distance (by time) in the watershed to the location where you wish to determine Qp.

 Runoff Curve Number Equations

-After decades of research, SCS (1986) indicates that there are typically three distinct runoff patterns in a watershed - sheet flow, shallow concentrated flow, and channel flow.
+After decades of research, SCS (1986) indicates that there are typically three distinct stormwater runoff patterns in a watershed - sheet flow, shallow concentrated flow, and channel flow.
 Sheet flow occurs in the upper reaches of a watershed and persists for a maximum of 300 ft.
 After flowing in sheets, water then typically becomes less sheet-like and more concentrated.
-Following shallow concentrated flow, water typically collects in natural or man-made channels.
-Each of the flow patterns requires a unique mathematical expression:
+Following shallow concentrated flow, stormwater typically collects in natural or man-made channels.
+Each of the flow patterns requires a unique mathematical hydrology expression:

 Time of Concentration and Travel Times